Charoen Pokphand Foods PCL

 Inclusion of upstream feed and livestock suppliers in risk assessment

-The company states that it undertakes risk mapping of direct operations to identify potential water-related risks in the specific area covering water scarcity, water pollution, water-related conflicts, regulatory challenges, and climate change impacts.
-In the engagement call with FAIRR, the company mentioned that the risk assessment does not include its contracted farms.
+The company states that it undertakes a risk mapping of direct operations to identify potential water-related risks in the specific area covering water scarcity and water pollution.

-The company has also conducted a biodiversity impact assessment, using ENCORE to assess the materiality of each risk.
-In the impacts drivers on nature section, the company mentions that pollution has a "medium" risk impact on its raw agricultural sourcing and a "very low" risk on its feed business.
+The company has conducted an assessment using ENCORE to assess the materiality of each risk.
+In the impacts drivers on nature section, the company mentions that pollution has a "medium" risk impact for its raw agricultural sourcing and "very low" risk for its feed business.
+The company might be including feed farming in its raw agricultural sourcing category and feed processing in its "feed" category.

 Downstream use of manure by animal feed suppliers

-The company provides organic fertiliser and soil amendments which are made form manure and byproducts to local farmers.
-However this does not seem to include farmers who supply feed to the company.
+The company provides organic fertiliser and soil amendments, which are made from manure and byproducts, to local farmers.
+However, this does not seem to include farmers who supply feed to the company.

 Acknowledgment of regulatory risks